dogweather/forkful/content/en/vba/html-and-the-web/downloading-a-web-page.md

   \ fetching the HTML content of a web page from the Internet.
 Programmers often\u2026"
 lastmod: '2024-03-13T22:44:59.933229-06:00'
 model: gpt-4-0125-preview
-summary: "Downloading a web page in Visual Basic for Applications (VBA) involves fetching\
-  \ the HTML content of a web page from the Internet.
-Programmers often\u2026"
+summary: Downloading a web page in Visual Basic for Applications (VBA) involves fetching the HTML content of a web page from the Internet.
 title: Downloading a web page
 weight: 42
 ---